-Of all of the most commonly requested wedding photo edits in photography, whiter teeth continues to be the most common.
+Of all of the most commonly requested wedding photo edits in photography, the request for whiter teeth continues to be the most common.
 Everyone wants to look their best in every image, but especially wedding photography and a key part of that is having a healthy, clean smile.
 While simple in concept, knowing how to whiten teeth in Lightroom so that it looks natural is an important skill for every photographer to have, and requires more attention to detail than you might expect.

 How to Whiten Teeth in Lightroom